 In managing a space fit-out project, planning is everything.
-Without detailed planning and a thorough understanding of the real estate needs of the organisation, such projects would likely fail.
-As a result, it could disrupt business, as well as cause unnecessary delays and costly expenses.
+Not ironing these out prior to planning a fit-out could disrupt business, as well as cause unnecessary delays and costly expenses.

 Fitting out commercial or industrial space can be a stressful undertaking because there are many variables, not to mention the large pool of stakeholders – including staff, senior management, real estate consultants and project managers, vendors, and contractors.